nishkalavallabhi/jekyll-now/_posts/2018-09-22-Tokenization.md

 - NLTK (nltk.org - Python)
 - Spacy (spacy.io - Python)
 - Stanford CoreNLP (corenlp.run - Java)
 Disclaimer: This is by no means an exhaustive test of tokenization!
 You can think I am just amused, and I want to further amuse myself!
-For a more academic discussion, take a look at Manning & Jurafsky's textbook's chapter on regular expressions, where there is a section on text normalization, which discusses these issues (and much more!)
+For a more academic discussion, take a look at Manning & Jurafsky's textbook's chapter on regular expressions, where there is a section on text normalization, which discusses these issues (and much more!).
+I am only looking at an English example too.

 Here is the same sentence I will use.